 If any money is left at the end of the expense settlements, the executor can distribute it as they see fit.
 Even if you have a joint bank account, you won’t be able to deposit a check payable to your dead husband into your account.
 This is because his name was removed when he passed away.

-1. Check For a POD Account
+1. Check for a POD Account

 2. Contact the Executor